 So, while everyone can become an entrepreneur -- it is not defined by race, age, gender, financial position, experience or education -- the most prominent entrepreneurs of past and present have had certain personal qualities.

-Creating a product that meets the needs of the market requires flexibility.
+Flexibility - Creating a product that meets the needs of the market requires flexibility.
 This quality is very important.
-Stubborn, inflexible people will not make good entrepreneurs.
+Stubborn, unflexible people will not make good entrepreneurs

-Read more about the experiences of ESTEEM alumnit and young entrepreneurs:
+Read more about the experiences of ESTEEM alumni and young entrepreneurs:

 - Ashley Kalinauskas '13, CEO of Torigen Pharmaceuticals and recognized by Forbes 20 Under 30